cs340-24/color_sort/proposal_final.md

 ## Project Management
 ### Constraints
-We do not anticipate encountering any ethical, legal, or regulatory constraints.
+Since Color Sort is a simple puzzle mobile game that doesn't collect user data and Godot is free open-source software, we are not anticipating any ethical, legal, or regulatory constraints at this time.

 ### Descoping Plan
-If we are unable to implement the full range of features we desire, such as saving progress, undoing moves, or adding additional challenges, we plan to build an app that will at least support basic gameplay with up to 12 colors.
+If we are unable to implement the full range of features we desire, such as saving progress, undoing moves, or adding additional challenges, we plan to build an app that will at least support basic gameplay with levels up to 12 colors.

-### Team meetings
+### Team Meetings
 We plan to meet once a week on Monday afternoons.<br>
 We also have a Discord group chat to discuss our progress and ideas with each other throughout the week.